George Gardiner (politician)

-Early life and career
+Early life

-Born at Bush Bungalow in Waltham Abbey, Gardiner was the son of Stanley Frederick, a gasworks manager, and Ethel Emma (née Gale) Gardiner, a bookkeeper.
+Born in Witham, Essex, on 3 March 1935, Gardiner was the son of Stanley Frederick, a gasworks manager, and Ethel Emma (née Gale) Gardiner, a bookkeeper.
 Gardiner's parents divorced when he was 10, at the end of the Second World War.
-As an only child (though he would gain two half-brothers from his father's second marriage), from this point he was raised by his mother as a single parent who worked in a butcher's shop and lived in a cheaply rented home.
+As an only child (though he would gain two half-brothers from his father's second marriage), from this point he was raised in Kent by his mother as a single parent who worked in a butcher's shop and lived in a cheaply rented home.
 He was educated at The Harvey Grammar School in Folkestone and at Balliol College, Oxford, where he read Philosophy, Politics and Economics (PPE) and gained a first-class honours degree in 1958.
 Before his period at Oxford University, he did his national service, and was a sergeant tester of entrants, posted to the Pioneer Corps.

-He joined the Conservative Party in 1950; at Oxford University he organised a petition in support of Anthony Eden's Suez policy.
+Gardiner joined the Conservative Party in 1950; at Oxford University he organised a petition in support of Anthony Eden's Suez policy.
 Gardiner became secretary of the University Conservative Association in 1957.
 During an election for the post of president of the association, he printed scores of forged ballot papers for a postal vote backing his own candidacy.
 His deception was discovered and he had to withdraw.

+Career

 He worked as a journalist after he left university.
 He was political correspondent for the Western Daily Press from 1961 to 1964, and then was chief lobby correspondent for Thomson Regional newspapers from 1964 to 1974.
 Whilst there he was mistrusted by some of his colleagues because of his close affiliation with the Conservatives.
 From 1978 to 1989, Gardiner had a column in the Sunday Express.

 He stood unsuccessfully as Conservative candidate for Coventry South at the 1970 general election, in which he distanced himself from the anti-immigration rhetoric of Enoch Powell and built a close relationship with the local Sikh community.

 Like Powell, in later life Gardiner was well known for his vehemently Eurosceptic views, but earlier he had supported Britain's entry into the European Community (EC).
 He was a founder member of the Conservative Group for Europe, and had argued in A Europe for the Regions (1971) that the regions would benefit from entry into the EC.